skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 nav_order: 3
 parent: GPT for Sheets
 permalink: /docs/gpt-for-sheets/set-up-openai-api-keys
-description: Post payment instruction - How to set up OpenAI API keys
+description: How to set up OpenAI API keys
 ---

 # How to set up OpenAI, Claude, Gemini, and Mistral API keys - <a href="/gpt-for-sheets/" target="_blank">GPT for Google Sheets</a>